cocos/cocos-docs/en/asset-workflow/prefab.md

 ### Async Load Assets option

 The default value is false.
-When selected, the use of **Properties** association, loadRes, etc., when loading the prefab asset, will delay the load on the dependencies of other assets, to enhance the loading speed of some web game.
+When selected, the use of **Properties** association when loading the prefab asset, will delay the load on the dependencies of other assets, to enhance the loading speed of some web game.
 For details, please refer to [Change the policy of scene loading](scene-managing.md#async-load-assets).

 <hr>